 Europe gets no respite from lockdowns after deadly weekend

-[ITALY] European officials warned against loosening lockdowns after the coronavirus outbreak claimed more than 3,000 lives in Spain and Italy over the weekend.
+EUROPEAN officials warned against loosening lockdowns after the novel coronavirus outbreak claimed more than 3,000 lives in Spain and Italy over the weekend.

 "We need to reduce mobility and turn all of the days of the week into Sundays," Spanish Labour Minister Yolanda Diaz said on Sunday.
 "The premise is that we all stay at home."